A topic from the subject of Standardization in Chemistry.

 • Elements are the fundamental units of matter.

-• Compounds are substances that are made up of two or more elements.
+• Compounds are substances made up of two or more elements chemically combined in a fixed ratio.

 • Chemical bonds hold the elements in a compound together.

-• Compounds have different properties from the elements that they are made of.
+• Compounds have different properties from the elements they are made of.

 Main Concepts

 • Atomic number: The atomic number is the number of protons in the nucleus of an atom.
-It is a unique identifier for each element.
+It uniquely identifies each element.

 • Mass number: The mass number is the total number of protons and neutrons in the nucleus of an atom.

-• Molecular formula: The molecular formula of a compound shows the number of each type of atom in the compound.
+• Molecular formula: The molecular formula of a compound shows the type and number of each atom present in a molecule of the compound.
+For example, the molecular formula for water is H₂O, indicating two hydrogen atoms and one oxygen atom.

 Materials